ST10495618/PROG-PART1-PLANNING/README.md

 7.Add route information for events.
 8.Add weather information for events.

-The organiser has permission to perform administrative operations that are not available to participants.
+The organiserS has permission to perform administrative operations that are not available to participants.

 2. Participant
 The Participant is a user who takes part in racing events.
 A participant can: